Dynamics of learning to integrate in linear recurrent neural networks: Expansion of an exponential decay in the eigenbasis of C

 This ratio is a non-monotonic function of $c_{\star}$ for each $c$: as $c_{\star}$ increases from zero, it decreases towards a minimum at $c_{\star} = c$, before increasing again.
 It is less than unity for

 which, as $c = \sqrt{1-\sigma^2}$, translates to

 This corresponds precisely to the spectral edges of the initial dynamics matrix.
 In other words, an exponential decay is in-RKHS---and therefore lazily learnable---iff its decay timescale lies within the spectrum of timescales of the reservoir.
+If this condition is met, we can sum the geometric series to obtain the explicit expression